128technology/docs/docs/intro_install_quickstart_otpiso.md

 ---
 title: Quickstart From the OTP ISO
-sidebar_label: Quickstartfrom the OTP ISP
+sidebar_label: Quickstartfrom the OTP ISO
 ---

 Use this procedure to set up a typical standalone branch router leveraging the QuickStart capabilities of the 128T Networking Platform.